hdShang/arxiv-daily/docs/cs-CL/2025-09-09/papers/250908022v2-mvpbench-a-benchmark-and-fine-tuning-framework-for-aligning-large-la.md

 ---
 layout: default
-title: MVPBench: A Benchmark and Fine-Tuning Framework for Aligning Large Language Models with Diverse Human Values
+title: "MVPBench: A Benchmark and Fine-Tuning Framework for Aligning Large Language Models with Diverse Human Values"
 ---

 # MVPBench: A Benchmark and Fine-Tuning Framework for Aligning Large Language Models with Diverse Human Values